Full coverage car insurance may cost more, but it offers important protection when the unexpected occurs.

 - Damage to your car and repair costs due to an accident or other similar event.

-- Any of your passengers’ injuries or medical bills after an accident.
+- Any of your passengers’ injuries or medical expenses after an accident.

-- You and your passengers injuries if you’re in an accident with an uninsured motorist.
+- You and your passengers injuries if you’re in an accident with an uninsured/underinsured driver.

 What Is Liability Coverage?

-Liability coverage is typically broken into bodily injury coverage, which, as the name implies, covers liability for any physical harm you may cause to another person, and property damage liability, which covers you for any harm you cause to another’s property.
+Liability coverage is typically broken into bodily injury liability and property damage liability.
+Bodily injury coverage, as the name implies, covers liability for any physical harm you may cause to another person, while property damage liability covers the cost for any harm you cause to another’s property.
 Some states require only one of these, while others require both — and one state, Virginia, doesn’t require them at all.

-Most insurance companies will refer to both bodily injury and property damage liability coverage as simply “liability car insurance”, so don’t get confused if you don’t see them specifically stated on your quote or policy.
+Most insurance companies will refer to both bodily injury and property damage liability coverage simply as liability insurance, so don’t get confused if you don’t see them specifically stated on your quote or policy.

 What Is Collision Coverage?

-As freeing and enjoyable it can be to drive a car, doing so is actually quite dangerous, and there’s a fairly high chance you’ll get into an accident of some kind at one point in your life.
-Because accidents are so common, it’s generally a good idea to get coverage for the damages that may occur if you ever get into one, and collision coverage does precisely that.
+Because car accidents are so common, it’s generally a good idea to get coverage for the damages that may occur if you ever get into one, and collision insurance does precisely that.
 Even if your car is totaled, some insurance companies will pay to replace it with a completely new one if the accident takes place within a certain time frame after purchasing your policy.

 What Is Comprehensive Coverage?

-In some ways, the easiest way to understand the benefits of full coverage auto insurance is to compare it to minimum coverage insurance.
+In some ways, the easiest way to understand the benefits of full coverage car insurance is to compare it to minimum coverage insurance.

-Most states only legally require drivers to take out one of the three policies that make up full coverage auto insurance: liability coverage.
+Most states only legally require drivers to take out one of the three policies that make up full coverage car insurance: liability coverage.
 That means that you’re covered against any injury or damage you may cause to other people and their property, but when it comes to yourself, you’re out of luck.
-If you get into an accident that totals your car, but you only have liability coverage, you’re going to have to buy a new one without any help from your insurance company.
-When you have full coverage auto insurance, though, your provider will cover some of the costs and potentially even replace your car with a new one.
+If you get into a car accident that totals your vehicle, but you only have liability coverage, you’re going to have to buy a new one without any help from your insurance company.
+When you have full coverage policy, though, your provider will cover some of the costs and potentially even replace your car with a new one.

 Clearly, getting only the minimum insurance leaves you at risk for some very unpleasant financial surprises.
 Because of these huge risks, we always recommend that motorists take out full auto coverage policies to insure them against sudden large expenses.

-How Much Does Full Coverage Auto Insurance Cost?
+How Much Does Full Coverage Car Insurance Cost?

 The cost of full coverage car insurance depends on several things: